leoquiroa/DS-A/DataStructures/Readme.md

 -   **Graph**  − It is an arrangement of vertices and nodes where some of the nodes are connected to each other through links.

-## Python Specific Data Structures

-These data structures are specific to python language and they give greater flexibility in storing different types of data and faster processing in python environment.

--   **List**  − It is similar to array with the exception that the data elements can be of different data types.
-You can have both numeric and string data in a python list.

--   **Tuple**  − Tuples are similar to lists but they are immutable which means the values in a tuple cannot be modified they can only be read.

--   **Dictionary**  − The dictionary contains Key-value pairs as its data elements.

-In the next chapters we are going to learn the details of how each of these data structures can be implemented using Python.